 - Predictable Monthly Income

 Investing in a property in Canada might mean you might be residing on the property or not.
 Either way, there’s still something to gain.
-If you opt to rent it out, you will be guaranteed of a direct income stream, whether it’s occupied for the entire year or just a portion of it.
+If you opt to rent it out, you will be guaranteed a direct income stream, whether it’s occupied for the entire year or just a portion of it.
 This makes buying an excellent option if you are looking to diversify your income sources or create additional financial security during retirement.

 - Income From Growth In Property Value

 If you opt not to rent out your property, the property’s value can still grow in the long term as you automatically become a homeowner.
-In some cities, such as Toronto and Vancouver, an increased demand for real estate property has been fueling prices.
+In some cities, such as Toronto and Vancouver, increased demand for real estate property has been fueling prices.
 Also, there are other profitable ways to increase the value of your property as well, like sweat equity.